Program Innovations

 Alice Peck Day Emergency Department

-New addition of 2 weeks in our local community Emergency Department as a PGY-2.
-An incredible opportunity to essentially run your own Emergency Department.
+Two weeks in our local Critical Access Emergency Department as a PGY-1 and then again as a PGY-2.
+One-on-one with EM faculty.
+An incredible opportunity to run your own Emergency Department.

 PAR3 (pre-attending PGY-3)

 Senior residents do all the things that attendings do – with attending support and backup.
-The PAR3 resident is paired 1:1 with an attending to supervise junior residents and medical students, manage patient flow, and oversee care of the sickest patients in the department.
+You even get to sit in their chair!
+The PAR3 resident is paired 1:1 with an attending to supervise junior residents and medical students, manage patient flow, and oversee the Emergency Department (ED).

 Orientation month